frjo/hugo-theme-zen/README.md

   menuInHeader: true        # Move the main menu to the header, default false.
   microUsername: ""         # Your micro.blog username.
   mobileMenu: true          # Turn on a mobile menu on small screens, default false.
-  piwikSiteId:              # Matamo site id
+  piwikSiteId:              # Matomo site id
-  piwikTrackerUrl: ""       # Matamo url, schemaless and no slash on end (example.org/matamo).
+  piwikTrackerUrl: ""       # Matomo url, schemaless and no slash on end (example.org/matomo).
   plausibleSiteID: ""       # Plausible site id/domain.
   plausibleTrackerURL: ""   # Plausible url, schemaless and no slash on end.
 Optional, defaults to "plausible.io/…"
   poweredby: true           # Show powered by hugo in footer